wp-plugins/responsive-select-menu/readme.txt

 Through the Responsive Select Menu Control Panel you can:

+*	New in 1.2 - select which theme locations to apply the menu to
 *   Set your width breakpoint (where your menu switches from your standard menu to a select box)
 *   Configure how many levels you wish to include in the select menu.
 Set it to 1 to include only the top-level menu items.
 *   Choose the character used to indent your submenu items within the select box